org-arl/DataDrivenAcoustics.jl/README.md

   46 │  -61.2852  -0.259114
   47 │  -63.6387  -1.44559
 ```
-[^1]: Significant arrivals refers to arrivals with amplitudes exceeding maximum arrival amplitude minus a threshold.
-Threshold is a keyword argument in `arrivals` and its default value is set to 30dB.
+[^1]: Significant arrivals refers to arrivals with amplitudes exceeding maximum arrival amplitude minus a `threshold`.
+Threshold is a keyword argument in `arrivals` and its default value is set to 30 dB.

 Our proposed physics-based data-driven propagation modeling technique has the capability to extrapolate fields in areas where no measurements have been taken.
 The region that ranging from 100 m to 200 m is extrapolated from the trained model `datapm`.